(as of september 2014)

 For several years now the PIC-N has been addressing the question of support for the press.
 As such it drew up the proposal that led to a system of indirect support for the press through preferential postal rates (06.425 n Parl. init.
 Supporting the press through subsidies for distribution costs).
 As part of the total revision of the Postal Services Act (09.049 n), the committee succeeded in securing the unlimited extension of these reduced postal rates, contrary to the Federal Council’s wishes.

 In the medium term, however, the PIC-N would like to arrive at a practicable alternative to reduced postal rates.
 Accordingly, it submitted a committee initiative calling for an efficient and sustainable model for maintaining and promoting a varied and high-quality press; at the same time, a legal basis for such a model should be set up.
 Following the PIC-S’s approval of the initiative, the PIC-N set up a sub-committee to examine possible models and the pertinent basic legislatorial conditions in detail.
 In January 2012, at the request of its sub-committee, the PIC-N decided by 15 votes to 0 with 6 abstentions on a committee motion (12.3004), which was approved by the National Council in the spring session.
 In the 2012 summer session, the Council of States decided to follow its PIC’s recommendation and adopted the motion in part.
 It instructed the Federal Council to examine support for the press and to develop a funding concept, but decided not to instruct it to draft a specific bill yet at this stage.
-The PIC-N is expected to decide in the third quarter of 2014, after the Federal Council’s presentation of the overview and the funding concept, how it intends to proceed with its parliamentary initiative.
+The PIC-N is expected to decide early next year, after the Federal Council’s presentation of the overview and the funding concept, how it intends to proceed with its parliamentary initiative.

 13.030 s Foreign Nationals Act.
 Amendment.
 Integration